-The exercises may feel like hard work at times, but it is important to keep going with them.
-It is usually more effective to do them for a few minutes, several times a day, rather than for a longer time, less often.
+The exercises may feel like hard work at times, but it is important to follow the advice of your SLT and do the exercises they gave you.
+It can be helpful to make them part of your daily routine.
 You may find it helpful to make a chart of the exercises you need to do and the times you do them.

 It can take time for you, and your family and friends, to adjust to changes in your speech or voice.
 The reactions of people you do not know may be harder to get used to.
-You can explain that you have had an operation that has made it difficult for you to talk.
+It can be helpful to explain that you have had treatment that has made it difficult for you to talk.
 This can help put yourself and other people at ease.

 If people cannot understand you, it is normal to feel frustrated.
-But there are things you, and the people you communicate with, can do to help.
+But there are things you and the people you talk with can do to help.

 Ask your family and friends to give you time to speak and to let you finish what you have to say.
 Encourage them to tell you if they do not understand anything.
 If they need to check what you mean, suggest they ask you questions with a yes or no answer.

-- Choose a quiet place with no distractions or background noise.
+- Choose a quiet place without distractions or background noise.